HKS-HNS/HKS-HNS/README.md

 ## 🔭 Current Project

-I'm currently working on a Whitelist mod for fabric 1.19.3
+I'm currently working on a bot for Minecraft

 ## 📈 Stats